PeterStegnar/RateSharp.Net/README.md

 # Examples

-##### There are two seperate classes, `RatesDedi.cs` is for clients who own an APIKey, `RatesLite.cs` is for users who wish to test the API, and is limited to being able to retrieve data on the `EURUSD` symbol alone.
+##### There are two seperate classes in this library:
+-  `RatesDedi.cs` is for clients who own an APIKey from APIRates.com,
+-  `RatesLite.cs` is for users who wish to simply test the API, and can access the `EURUSD` symbol alone.

 ---
 #### RatesLite
 ##### The examples below are demonstrating the `RatesLite` class.

+-
 ###### Retrieves the most recent update on the symbol `EURUSD` and prints to console.

     var bar = RatesLite.GetBarUpdate(TimePeriod.M1);